xakepsoft/google_auth/README.md

 Use this tool if your project requires Google user authentication.

-index.php script contains an example of how to use it.
+index.php is a self explanatory example of how to use it.